 On the other hand, a ‘true’ or ‘legal innuendo’ will arise where the words convey a special meaning only to persons possessed of special knowledge.
 For example, the words ‘John Brown is to be found most nights in a certain establishment on Brisbane Street’ would, perhaps, suggest the same characteristics in John Brown as the words cited in the preceding paragraph to those who happen to know that Brisbane Street is where the Brisbane Hotel is situated.

 Defamatory material must injure the plaintiff’s reputation.
 This depends on all the circumstances of the publication, including time and place – attitudes change over time, and influence whether a statement will be viewed as defamatory.
-It has been found in the past to be defamatory to say that a person is a ‘homosexual’, a ‘Communist’ or a victim of a rape or that a person has ‘scabbed’ on their union mates (in refusing to participate in an illegal strike) or even ‘has Negro blood’.
+It has been found in the past to be defamatory to say that a person is a ‘homosexual’, a ‘Communist’, or that a person has ‘scabbed’ on their union mates (in refusing to participate in an illegal strike).
 Depending on the person about whom the suggestion was made and the context, it may not be the case that the same findings would arise today.

 The injury to the plaintiff’s reputation need not be intentional.
 A defendant could well think it a compliment to describe someone as ‘gay’, but a court would be entitled to find that this description was damaging to that person’s reputation.